ebdrup/json-schema-benchmark/reports/z-schema.md

 z-schema failed the test &quot;validation of URIs, an invalid URI&quot;.
 Expected result: false but validator returned: true

 z-schema failed the test &quot;validation of URIs, an invalid URI though valid URI reference&quot;.
 Expected result: false but validator returned: true

-z-schema failed the test &quot;some languages do not distinguish between different types of numeric value, a float is not an integer even without fractional part&quot;.
-Expected result: false but validator returned: true

 z-schema failed the test &quot;remote ref, containing refs itself, remote ref valid&quot;.
 Expected result: true but validator returned: false